upptime/upptime.js.org/docs/configuration.md

 If you host your own probes you can also target them using your username or tags you create, e.g. this is a valid location `jimaek`.

+Use `check: tcp-ping` for Globalping PING checks. `icmp-ping` is not a supported Upptime check value; leaving `check` unset runs an HTTP check instead.

+For IPv6-only targets, set `ipv6: true` with Globalping or use a self-hosted runner that has IPv6 connectivity.
+GitHub-hosted runners may not be able to reach IPv6-only endpoints from the local runner path.

 Note: Globalping supports both PING and HTTP tests, but no POST requests.

 This is a native integration and all Upptime features will work as expected.